Walkinshaw TWG Racing

 Garth Tander at the 2015 Sydney Motorsport Park Super Sprint.

-Walkinshaw Andretti United is an Australian motor racing team based in the Melbourne suburb of Clayton.
-The team, initially branded as the Holden Racing Team, used to field Holden Commodores in the Supercars Championship before making the switch to Ford Mustangs for the 2023 season.
+Walkinshaw TWG Racing is an Australian motor racing team based in the Melbourne suburb of Clayton.
+The team, initially branded as the Holden Racing Team, used to field Holden Commodores in the Supercars Championship before making the switch to Ford Mustangs for the 2023 season, then the switch to Toyota GR Supras in 2026.
 The two cars are currently driven by Ryan Wood and Chaz Mostert.

-Formed in 1990 as the Holden Racing Team, it is one of the most successful Supercars Championship teams in the history of the category, having won the drivers' championship six times, the teams' championship five times and the series' signature race, the Bathurst 1000, eight times.
+Formed in 1990 as the Holden Racing Team, it is one of the most successful Supercars Championship teams in the history of the category, having won the drivers' championship seven times, the teams' championship five times and the Bathurst 1000, eight times.
 In 2017, the Holden Racing Team name was transferred by Holden to Triple Eight Race Engineering and the team was renamed Mobil 1 HSV Racing.
 For the 2018 season, the team was rebranded Walkinshaw Andretti United, as Andretti Autosport and United Autosports become shareholders.

+From 2026 onwards, the team has been known as Walkinshaw TWG Racing, after United Autosports sold its stake in the team and Andretti Autosport was taken over by TWG Motorsports in 2023.
+It fields Toyota GR Supras.